HandtoEarth/Field/index.md

 https://doc.owncloud.org/server/9.1/admin_manual/configuration_server/config_sample_php_parameters.html#proxy-configurations

-# 4. Setting Up a User
+# Setting Up a User

 You can set up a new user account in the User management page of your ownCloud Web UI.

 User accounts have the following properties:

-+ Login Name (Username): The unique ID of an ownCloud user, and it cannot be changed.
++ **Login Name (Username)**: The unique ID of an ownCloud user; it cannot be changed.
-+ Full Name: The user’s display name that appears on file shares, the ownCloud Web interface, and emails.
++ **Full Name**: The user’s display name that appears on file shares, the ownCloud Web interface, and emails.
 Admins and users may change the Full Name anytime.
 If the Full Name is not set it defaults to the login name.
-+ Password: The admin sets the new user’s first password.
++ **Password**: The admin sets the new user’s first password.
 Both the user and the admin can change the user’s password at anytime.
-+ Groups: You may create groups, and assign group memberships to users.
++ **Groups**: You may create groups, and assign group memberships to users.
 By default new users are not assigned to any groups.
-+ Group Admin: Group admins are granted administrative privileges on specific groups, and can add and remove users from their groups.
++ **Group Admin**: Group admins are granted administrative privileges on specific groups, and can add and remove users from their groups.
-+ Quota: The maximum disk space assigned to each user.
++ **Quota**: The maximum disk space assigned to each user.
 Any user that exceeds the quota cannot upload or sync data.
 You have the the option to include external storage in user quotas.

 To create a new user account:
 1. Enter the new user’s Login Name and their initial Password.